Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 [[INCLUDE https://raw.githubusercontent.com/Hornbill-Docs/hdoc-library/main/hdoc-library/service-manager/new-assets-note.md]]
 :::

 The asset record provides a comprehensive overview of the asset's attributes, relationships, and history.
-The information displayed is based on the asset type and class, and can be configured by the asset administrator.
+The asset record is organized into several sections, each providing different types of information about the asset.

 ## Summary